Vitamins for Body Odor: How to Fight BO Naturally

 Body odor, also known as bromhidrosis, is the unpleasant smell produced by the body when you sweat.

-Understanding what causes those offensive aromas can help you fight them more effectively.
-The truth is, your body doesn’t smell bad naturally—and neither does your sweat.
+You probably know what BO is, but understanding how body odor works can help you manage it more effectively.
+The truth is, your body doesn’t naturally smell bad—and neither does your sweat.

-Body odor has two main causes:
+Body odor generally arises from two main causes:

 2. Sweat interacting with bacteria on your skin.